rippled Server Doesn't Sync

 - Slow disks.
 You need a consistently fast solid state disk (SSD).
 Cloud providers like AWS usually don't guarantee disk performance, which may be impacted by other users of shared hardware.

 - Insufficient RAM.
-The memory requirements vary depending on several factors including ones that are hard to predict like network load and how people use the XRP Ledger, so it's good to have more than the minimum system requirements just in case.
+The memory requirements vary depending on several factors including ones that are hard to predict like network load and how people use the XRP Ledger, so it's good to have more than the minimum system requirements.

 - Poor network connection.
 Network requirements vary the most based on how people use the XRP Ledger, but a slow or unstable connection can make it impossible to keep up with new transactions and data added to the XRP Ledger.